make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

   ```

 - Lerp also works nicely with [vectors](./vector.html):
-  - The addition is done component-wise.
-  - The multiplication acts like scaling the vector,
-    for example,
+  - Vectors can represent the coordinates
+    of a position or a velocity.
+  - To add two vectors, you just add the components.
+  - Multiplication by a number
+    also is applied component-wise,
+    so it simply scales the vector.
+  - In the vector form of Lerp,
     the product $t\mathbf{v}$
-    scales the vector $\mathbf{v}$
+    simply scales the vector $\mathbf{v}$
     by a factor of $t$:

 $$